harshit-0303/zomato_dataset_analysis/README.md

-## zomato_dataset_analysis
+# Zomato_dataset_analysis
 What I Found – SQL Analysis on Zomato Dataset
 This project explores the Zomato restaurant dataset using SQL to extract key insights across various dimensions.
 Below are the major areas analyzed:

 1. Rating Distribution & Trends :